- Core models: cooling

 Known limits — read before relying on the numbers

-The models exclude: duct condition and installation quality (which can move real results ±10–25%); time-of-use and demand-charge rate structures; gas-meter fixed charges avoidable by full electrification (understates electrification savings); backup-heat costs for heat pumps in deep cold (overstates cold-climate heat-pump savings — we flag this on the result); AC savings when a heat pump also replaces a cooling system (run both calculators and add them); and home-value effects.
+The models exclude: duct condition and installation quality (which can move real results ±10–25%); demand-charge rate structures (time-of-use and tier effects are now reflected in the seasonal marginal rates, with the approximations noted under Local rates); gas-meter fixed charges avoidable by full electrification (understates electrification savings); backup-heat costs for heat pumps in deep cold (overstates cold-climate heat-pump savings — we flag this on the result); AC savings when a heat pump also replaces a cooling system (run both calculators and add them); and home-value effects.
 HSPF2 is a national-profile seasonal rating; cold-climate results should be verified against the specific unit's capacity and COP at 17°F and 5°F. All outputs are estimates for education, not guarantees or professional advice.

 Data sources